 TECHNICAL / UI

-Last Epoch will support Windows, Linux, and MacOS.
+Last Epoch supports for Windows, Linux, and macOS.

 A supported Operating System (see above).